-&lt;sup>21 Rule 22e-4(b)(1)(ii).
+Rule 22e-4(b)(1)(ii).

-&lt;sup>22 Liquidity Release, at 102.
+- Liquidity Release, at 102.
 The proposed rule would have required a fund to take into account the following nine factors, to the extent applicable, when classifying the liquidity of each portfolio position in a particular asset: (1) existence of an active market for the asset, including whether the asset is listed on an exchange, as well as the number, diversity, and quality of market participants; (2) frequency of trades or quotes for the asset and average daily trading volume of the asset (regardless of whether the asset is a security traded on an exchange); (3) volatility of trading prices for the asset; (4) bid-ask spreads for the asset; (5) whether the asset has a relatively standardized and simple structure; (6) for fixed income securities, maturity and date of issue; (7) restrictions on trading of the asset and limitations on transfer of the asset; (8) the size of the fund's position in the asset relative to the asset's average daily trading volume and, as applicable, the number of units of the asset outstanding; and (9) relationship of the asset to another portfolio asset.
-Liquidity Release, at 100-01 n.313.
+Id. at 100-01 n.313.
 The SEC chose not to include these factors in the final rule because doing so "could lead funds to focus too heavily on evaluating certain factors that may not be particularly relevant to the liquidity of a specific fund's portfolio investments, the evaluation of which may not help produce meaningful outcomes in terms of effective classification."
-Liquidity Release, at 102.
+Id. at 102.
 The SEC notes, however, that a fund could consider these factors in assessing the liquidity of its portfolio investments.
-Liquidity Release, at 160.
+Id. at 160. - Liquidity Release, at 103.
+A fund should consider having the person(s) at the fund or investment adviser designated to administer the fund's Liquidity Program review the quality of any data received from third parties, as well as the particular methodologies used and metrics analyzed by third parties, to determine whether this data would effectively inform or supplement the fund's consideration of its portfolio holdings' liquidity characteristics.
+Id. at 103-04.